jmgayosso/antelope-snap/README.md

-# WARNING: This Metamask Snap has not been audited yet and should not be used with real funds.

 # @greymass/antelope-snap

 This is a Metamask Snap that provides a simple way to interface with [Antelope](https://eosnetwork.com/antelope/) blockchains using a Metamask wallet.